11ty/eleventy-dependency-tree/README.md

 ### `nodeModuleNamesOnly`

-Navigates all the local files and returns a list of unique package names (not file names) required.
+(Added in v2.0.0) Navigates all the local files and returns a list of unique package names (not file names) required.

 ```js
 const DependencyTree = require("@11ty/dependency-tree");